-The New Zealand Ministry of Agriculture and Forestry will check the accompanying documentation on arrival to confirm that it reconciles with the actual consignment.
+MPI will check the accompanying documentation on arrival to confirm that it reconciles with the actual consignment.

-The New Zealand Ministry of Agriculture and Forestry requires, with 95% confidence, that not more than 0.5% of the units (for papaya, a unit is one fruit) in a consignment are infested with visually detectable regulated pests.
-To achieve this, the New Zealand Ministry of Agriculture and Forestry will sample and inspect 600 units with an acceptance level of zero infested units (or equivalent), from the (homogeneous) lot.
+MPI requires, with 95% confidence, that not more than 0.5% of the units (for watermelon, a unit is one fruit) in a consignment are infested with visually detectable regulated pests.
+To achieve this, MPI will sample and inspect 600 units with an acceptance level of zero infested units (or equivalent), from the (homogeneous) lot.